Topics Map > IT Services > Software Support

-- Click on the My Items screen to see a list of applications that you installed using Managed Software Center (MSC)
+1. Click on the My Items screen to see a list of applications that you installed using Managed Software Center (MSC).

-- In this example Adobe AIR has a remove button.
+In this example Microsoft Teams has a remove button.
 You can click on it to initiate a removal.
-The Android Development Kit is ready to uninstall.

-- If an application doesn't seem to be installing, click the 'x' in the upper right corner next to the app in the updates window.
+If an application doesn't seem to be installing, click the 'x' in the upper right corner next to the app in the updates window.
 This will remove the application from the updates Queue.
-Once it's been removed from the update queue, read the update or application.
+Once it's been removed from the update queue, re-download the update or application.